Electricity

 Health

-Malaria is a problem in Djibouti and some form of prophylaxis is recommended for all travellers in all areas.
-Vaccinations are recommended for hepatitis A, hepatitis B, and typhoid.
-Those planning to spend a lot of time outdoors who may be at risk of animal bites should consider a rabies vaccination as well.
-Visitors should be up to date on vaccinations for polio, MMR (measles, mumps, rubella), and tetanus-diphtheria.
+Malaria is a risk in Djibouti, especially in rural and lowland areas, so malaria prophylaxis is generally recommended for all travellers.
+Vaccinations for hepatitis A, hepatitis B, and typhoid are advised, and those spending a lot of time outdoors or at risk of animal bites should consider rabies vaccination.
+Visitors should also be up to date on routine vaccines such as polio, MMR, and tetanus-diphtheria.

-Travellers should not drink tap water in Djibouti unless it has been boiled, filtered, or chemically disinfected, and should avoid ice in beverages.
-Travellers shouldn't eat fruit and vegetables unless they have been cooked or peeled, and should eat all cooked meals while still hot.
+Travellers should avoid drinking tap water unless it's boiled, filtered, or disinfected, and should not consume ice in drinks.
+Fruits and vegetables should only be eaten if cooked or peeled, and cooked meals should be eaten hot.

 Safety